-A historical survey and worldview synthesis emphasizing philosophical, religious, political, economic, artistic, and aesthetic developments of human culture and civilization from the dawn of history to 1300 AD.
-Focuses on the ancient world, Greece and the classical past of the Western world, the Roman Empire, and European Middle Ages to 1300 AD.
+A historical survey and worldview synthesis emphasizing philosophical, religious, political, economic, artistic, and aesthetic developments of human culture and civilization from 1300 to 1648.
+Focuses on the Late Middle Ages, Renaissance, the Reformation Age, and the Scientific Revolution.

 II.
 COURSE GOALS